High Dimensional Forecasting via Interpretable Vector Autoregression: Review of Mitigating VAR Overparametrization

-More recent shrinkage approaches have incorporated the lasso \citep{tibs}. \cite{Hsu} considers the lasso with common information criterion methods for model selection.
-The use of the lasso mitigates the need to conduct an exhaustive search over the space of all $2^{k^2p}$ possible models but does not explicitly encourage lags to be small. \cite{BickelSong} use a group lasso \citep{yuan} penalty structure and down-weight higher lags via scaling the penalty parameter by an increasing function of the coefficients' lag.
-The authors note that the functional form of these weights is arbitrary, but the estimates are sensitive to the choice of weights.
+Other shrinkage approaches have incorporated the lasso \citep{tibs}. \cite{Hsu} consider the lasso with common information criterion methods for model selection.
+The use of the lasso mitigates the need to conduct an exhaustive search over the space of all $2^{k^2pmax}$ possible models but does not explicitly encourage lags to be small.
+HLag, in contrast, forces low lag coefficients to be selected before corresponding high lag coefficients, thereby specifically shrinking toward low lag order solutions.
+As will be illustrated through simulations and empirical applications, this often improves forecast performance.